 Kay Octigan, and Marie Johansson, who supported me in many ways during my training, and without whom this would not exist.

-Ian Frampton, and Devin Ashwood, who have helped me clarify my thoughts, even through the thickest of fogs.
+Ian Frampton, who helped me clarify my thoughts, even through the thickest of fogs, and Devin Ashwood for all his help.

 Ella and Colette Nicholson, for their fantastic illustrations.